B0K1NG/Animated-Company-Logo/README.md

 ## Overview 📝

-Had an opportunity to do a course about SASS where I tried out some of the SASS technologiesĄ
+Had an opportunity to do a course about SASS where I tried out some of the SASS technologies

 ## Tech Stack 💻